Key Resources for Medicine

 Search research produced by University of Sunderland staff.

-EThOS is the UK’s national thesis service with approximately 400,000 records relating to theses awarded by over 120 institutions.
+Service from the British Library, EThOS is the UK’s national thesis service with approximately 400,000 records relating to theses awarded by over 120 institutions.
 Around 160,000 of these also provide access to the full text.

 PQDT Open provides the full text of open access dissertations and theses free of charge where the author has opted to publish as open access.
 This includes international Universities.